 Medicare Part D, established in 2006, gives participants help paying for their prescription drugs.
 Private insurance companies develop the plans and must secure approval from Medicare before they can market them.
 Participants shop for drug plans primarily by searching for their own prescriptions online and finding which companies offer the best deal.
 Nearly three-fourths of the cost of the Part D program nationwide is subsidized by Medicare.

 Part D plans must cover substantially all drugs in each of six therapeutic categories: antidepressants, antipsychotics, anticonvulsants, antiretrovirals, immunosuppressants and anti-cancer medications.
-For information on the definition of "substantially all," consult the Medicare Prescription Drug Benefit Manual (see Resources).
-In addition, the plans are required to offer at least two drugs of their own choosing in every other category, such as analgesics and anti-inflammatory.
+This means all molecularly unique drugs and unique dosage forms, such as oral and transdermal, must be covered.(Ref 6, sec.
+30.2.5, 3rd paragraph) In addition, they are required to offer at least two drugs of their own choosing in every other category.
 No plan, however, will offer every drug that a physician might prescribe; Medicare participants should shop around to find a plan that offers all or most of the medications they take.

 Part D plans are not required to cover medications for hair growth, weight gain or loss, erectile dysfunction, fertility or relief of coughs or colds, although some plans do offer them as an added benefit.
 In addition, Part D plans don’t usually cover most prescription vitamins and minerals or over-the-counter medications.

-Each plan has a list of covered drugs called a formulary, which usually groups drugs into three or four separate tiers.
-Your co-pay for a medication is based on its tier.
-The higher the tier, the higher the co-pay.
+Each plan has a list of covered drugs in a list called a formulary, which usually groups drugs into three or four separate tiers.
+Your co-pay for a medication is based on its tier; the higher the tier, the higher the co-pay.
 If you’re prescribed a drug that’s not in your plan’s formulary, you’ll have to pay full cost.
 However, there is an exception request and appeal process that can result in a non-covered drug being added to the formulary, or in a covered drug being moved from a higher, more costly tier to a lower tier.
+(Ref 1, p 84, “Exception”)

 Drugs Not on the Formulary